infor-design/enterprise-wc/doc/MIGRATION-GUIDE.md

 All the features should be in the docs for each component.
 See the index for a full listing of [docs for each component](./DOCUMENTATION.md).
 If a setting is missing in the docs you can also consult the [source for the components](https://github.com/infor-design/enterprise-wc/tree/main/src/components).
 And [let us know](https://github.com/infor-design/enterprise-wc/issues/new/choose) or give us a pull request.

 Note that we did not add every feature from the previous version.
-We tried to select the most common / used features.
-We also wanted to deprecate some things that were confusing / wrong or badly done.
-If we missed one that you find important and need [let us know](https://github.com/infor-design/enterprise-wc/issues/new/choose) or give us a pull request.
+We selected the most common / used features.
+We also wanted to deprecate some things that were confusing, incorrect, or did not provide an adequate user experience.
+If we missed a feature that you find important, let us know or [contribute it with a pull request](https://github.com/infor-design/enterprise-wc/issues/new/choose).

 ## Customizing and Themes